slerman12/Builder/UnifiedML/src/ML/README.md

 ## Training example

+UnifiedML obliterates boilerplate for many domains.
+The default is classification.

-Train a two-layer neural network on CIFAR10.
+Train a two-layer neural network on CIFAR10:

 ```python
 # Run.py